micronuria/envisdim_ml/code/Original_files_preprocess/Sequences_preprocess.md

 ```

 And then use a python script to create those lists, which are called accnos files:
-The script `make_accnoss.py` is based in code created by one of my teamates, Fernando Puente-Sánchez.
+The script `make_accnoss.py` is based in code created by o, Fernando Puente-Sánchez.

 ```{python}
 import os
 os.getcwd()